barryvdh/laravel-ide-helper/readme.md

 You can also scan a different directory, using the --dir option (relative from the base path):

     php artisan ide-helper:models --dir="app/workbench/name/package/models"

+Models can be ignored using the --ignore (-I) option

+    php artisan ide-helper:models --ignore="Post,User"

 Note: With namespaces, wrap your model name in " signs: `php artisan ide-helper:models "API\User"`, or escape the slashes (`Api\\User`)